liuzhousi/FPGC4/Documentation/docs/doc.md

 - to work on the documentation:
 	- execute ./run.sh to host a local version on localhost:6969
 	- when a file is changed, the website should refresh automatically
-- to deploy the website on the server:
+- to deploy the website on the server (notes for self):
 	- execute ./deploy.sh
 	- this will:
 		- build the site to the ./site directory